mackwick/mackwick/readme.md

 However, as my career transitioned to focus solely on communications, I realized I wanted to do something more challenging that stretched my brain on a daily basis.
 Friends in tech would tell me about projects they were working on and it sounded so much more interesting than the work I was doing.

 So I took the leap into a coding bootcamp and I loved it.
 In software development, I have found the opportunity to be creative, solve complex problems, and continuously learn that I’ve been looking for.
-I’m excited about building products that encourage community engagement; informed, intentional living; connection; and joy.

 ## Portfolio